George Brown (cricketer, born 1887): Test cricket

-George Brown (6 October 1887 – 3 December 1964) was an English cricketer who played in seven Test matches between 1921 and 1923.
-George Brown was born in Cowley, Oxfordshire, the son of Edwin Brown and Sarah Ann (née Casey).
-As his figures indicate, he was a very versatile cricketer, being useful as batsman, bowler and wicketkeeper.
+As his figures indicate, he was a very versatile cricketer, being useful as a batsman of stout hearted disposition, a bowler of considerable ability and a wicketkeeper, as well as a fine fieldsman in every position.
 He played first-class cricket for Hampshire between 1908 and 1933.
 Though he was never their regular keeper, it was in that role that he played for England, with stiffening the batting in mind.